sikoba/sko-public/babble_demo/README.md

 To stop the whole setup once running, run ```make stop```.

-To send a dummy transaction, run ```make send```.

-To work at a finer granularity, i.e. start/stop the app/babble nodes individually, use the scripts in the scripts/ folder.
+To work at a finer granularity, i.e. start/stop the app/babble nodes individually, use the individual scripts in the scripts/ folder.

+## Sending transactions

+To submit a transaction to Babble, run ```make send```.

 ## Verifying outputs

-To check the output in the app, check the nohup{n}.out files.
+To check the output(block data as received from Babble) in the app, check the nohup{n}.out files.
 Each app node's output will be written in a file.